samounaz/MassaBlockchain/README.md

 Result:
-If everything went well the HTML will be stored in the IPFS platform Then the Hash of the stored file will be added to a new transaction This transaction will be used in order to mine a new bock in the massaBlockchain (with the Proof of work method)
+If everything went well the HTML will be stored in the IPFS platform Then the Hash of the stored file will be added to a new transaction This transaction will be used in order to mine a new bock in the massa Blockchain (with the Proof of work method)